Psalm 45

 Notes

-The closing verses return to address the king (note the "your sons will succeed your fathers" — second-person masculine) and make a promise of dynastic perpetuity. תַּחַת אֲבֹתֶיךָ יִהְיוּ בָנֶיךָ — "in place of your fathers your sons will be" — is a promise that the dynasty will continue.
-These sons will be made שָׂרִים בְּכָל הָאָרֶץ — "princes in all the earth."
-The scope is universal: not just in Israel but in all the earth.
-This universalizing tendency is consistent with the Davidic covenant promises, which extend the dominion of the ideal king to "the ends of the earth" (Psalm 2:8; Psalm 72:8).
+The closing verses return to the king with a promise of dynastic perpetuity. תַּחַת אֲבֹתֶיךָ יִהְיוּ בָנֶיךָ — "in place of your fathers your sons will be" — the dynasty will not end.
+And these sons will be made שָׂרִים בְּכָל הָאָרֶץ — "princes in all the earth."
+The scope is deliberately universal, consistent with the Davidic covenant promises that extend the ideal king's dominion "to the ends of the earth" (Psalm 2:8; Psalm 72:8).

-Verse 17 brings the poet back into the foreground: אַזְכִּירָה שִׁמְךָ בְּכָל דֹּר וָדֹר — "I will cause your name to be remembered for all generations."
-The verb אַזְכִּירָה is a Hiphil form of זָכַר ("to remember"), meaning "I will cause to be remembered" — the poet himself is the vehicle by which this commemoration happens.
-And the result? עַל כֵּן עַמִּים יְהוֹדוּךָ לְעֹלָם וָעֶד — "therefore peoples will praise you forever and ever."
-The singular poet's act of commemoration will ripple outward until nations praise the king eternally.
+Verse 17 brings the poet back into view: אַזְכִּירָה שִׁמְךָ בְּכָל דֹּר וָדֹר — "I will cause your name to be remembered for all generations."
+The verb אַזְכִּירָה is a Hiphil of זָכַר ("to remember") — the poet himself is the means of commemoration.
+The result: עַל כֵּן עַמִּים יְהוֹדוּךָ לְעֹלָם וָעֶד — "therefore peoples will praise you forever and ever."
+One poet's act of remembrance ripples outward until the nations praise the king without end.

-For Christian readers who follow Hebrews in applying this psalm to Christ, this closing promise is not hyperbole but eschatological prophecy: the name of Jesus is indeed being celebrated in every language and among every nation, and will be until the consummation when "every knee shall bow and every tongue confess" (Philippians 2:10-11).
-The wedding imagery itself is transformed in the New Testament into the marriage of the Lamb, in which the bride is the church of all nations brought to the King of kings (Revelation 19:6-9).
+For readers who follow Hebrews in applying the psalm to Christ, this closing promise is not hyperbole but eschatological prophecy: the name of Jesus is celebrated in every language among every nation, and will be until the consummation when "every knee shall bow and every tongue confess" (Philippians 2:10-11).
+The psalm's wedding imagery is taken up entire in the New Testament — the marriage of the Lamb, with the church of all nations as the bride brought before the King of kings (Revelation 19:6-9).